-policies to support the Group's ESG agenda.
+GROUP INSURANCE

+RHB Insurance provides general insurance for our retail and corporate customers.
+It is the 11th-largest insurer in Malaysia and ranks among the Top 10 insurers for Fire, Personal Accident & Motor.

+Distribution Excellence through focused customer campaigns and white labelling/API digital product distribution

+Deepen Banca Penetration - To ramp up SMEs, cross-selling and product and service innovation to suit customer personas

+Customer-centricity by focusing on car owners, families and SMEs, while also implementing a design thinking approach to product and service innovation

+Digital Ventures focusing on acquisition, increased stickiness and online/digital products

+Technical Skills - To prepare for liberalisation and empowerment of frontline sales force to provide one-stop service

+Incorporating ESG into our products and operations

-KEY BUSINESS INITIATIVES OUTCOMES FIT22 INITIATIVES Distribution Excellence through focused customer campaigns and white labelling/API digital product distribution We have rapidly scaled up our API/white labelling digital product distribution capabilities with the onboarding of 100 agents in FY2021, which will be further enhanced with an additional 250 agents in 2022.
-To be Top 4 in PBT and Top 7 in Gross Written Premium by 2026 Deepen Banca Penetration - To ramp up SMEs, cross-selling and product and service innovation to suit customer personas We have achieved RM11 million in Gross Written Premium for FY2021 from our new SME business and we are aiming for RM15 million in FY2022.
+We have rapidly scaled up our API/white labelling digital product distribution capabilities with the onboarding of 100 agents in FY2021, which will be further enhanced with an additional 250 agents in 2022.

+We have achieved RM11 million in Gross Written Premium for FY2021 from our new SME business and we are aiming for RM15 million in FY2022.
 Our fee-based income to the Bank for FY2021 was RM2 million and we are working towards achieving RM3 million in FY2022.

-To adopt a customer-centric business Customer-centricity by focusing on car owners, families and SMEs, while also implementing a design thinking approach to product and service innovation We have enhanced end-to-end customer experience by ensuring customers receive excellent service not only at the point of sales, but more importantly, during the claims process, as well as from panel workshops.
-As at December 2021, 84% of customers rated the service provided by workshops as satisfactory and above. model underpinned by digital technology Digital Ventures focusing on acquisition, increased stickiness and online/digital products Total premiums obtained through the Mobile App and Online Insurance increased to RM1.23 million in FY2021 (FY2020: RM1.04 million), mainly resulting from: Quick product roll-out through Minimum Viable Products ("MVPs") as part of the Agile way of working - four MVPs were launched through the insurance Mobile App and 11 MVPs through online insurance and white label/API.
-The launch of MediSure Supreme through online insurance.
-RHB Insurance continued to support our customers throughout 2021 with the Cov- Aid Premium Instalment Scheme and Cov-Aid Premium Relief Scheme.
-The Cov-Aid Premium Relief Scheme provides financial Technical Skills - To prepare for liberalisation and empowerment of frontline sales force to provide one- stop service Our underwriters and frontline staff have been empowered to further improve overall productivity.
+We have enhanced end-to-end customer experience by ensuring customers receive excellent service not only at the point of sales, but more importantly, during the claims process, as well as from panel workshops.
+As at December 2021, 84% of customers rated the service provided by workshops as satisfactory and above.

+Total premiums obtained through the Mobile App and Online Insurance increased to RM1.23 million in FY2021 (FY2020: RM1.04 million), mainly resulting from:

+- Quick product roll-out through Minimum Viable Products ("MVPs") as part of the Agile way of working - four MVPs were launched through the insurance Mobile App and 11 MVPs through online insurance and white label/API. - The launch of MediSure Supreme through online insurance.

+Our underwriters and frontline staff have been empowered to further improve overall productivity.
 For instance, we now have 18 marketing staff who have been trained as underwriters.
-This enhancement of job functions enables quicker turnaround times for policy applications. relief of up to 50% for both new and existing SME policyholders while the Cov-Aid Premium Instalment Scheme enables individuals and SME clients whose income or business have been Incorporating ESG into our products and operations We provided maximum discounts for private car comprehensive insurance cover for electric or hybrid cars from August 2021.
+This enhancement of job functions enables quicker turnaround times for policy applications.

+We provided maximum discounts for private car comprehensive insurance cover for electric or hybrid cars from August 2021.
 As at 31 December 2021, we have issued 665 policies generating a Gross Written Premium of RM885,321.

 In December 2021, we launched 'Motor Saver', in which the premium charged is linked to vehicle mileage.
 This is an initiative to promote a greener lifestyle by encouraging less car usage, which will help reduce carbon emissions.
 As at 31 December 2021, we have insured 65 policyholders, contributing a Gross Written Premium of RM44,550.
-Looking ahead to 2022, we will continue to c to launch innovative simple retail policies to customers, noting the potential of the untappe through digitalisation or greater automation.
-I

-OUTCOMES
+To be Top 4 in PBT and Top 7 in Gross Written Premium by 2026

+To adopt a customer-centric business model underpinned by digital technology